 Looking for our services?
 Call us at: +954-226-77-65

-This is a beautiful complex of gardens – up to 15 of different styles – covering 32 hectares.
+This is a beautiful complex of gardens with up to 15 different styles covering 32 hectares.

-Lakes, bridges and pavilions populate this orchard in the Chinese province of Suzhou.
+Firstly, lakes, bridges, and pavilions populate this orchard in the Chinese province of Suzhou.

 It owes its name to one of its former owners, an official who retired there to take care of his garden.

-It is a World Heritage Site and one of the most visited in Asia.
+Finally, it is a World Heritage Site and one of the most visited in Asia.

 The chateaux of the Loire Valley have wonderful gardens.

 One of the most beautiful and famous are those of the Chateau de Villandry.

 They are one of the attractions of the wonderful set of the Andalusian city of Alhambra.

 Also, the Generalitat palace is surrounded by courtyards and gardens and irrigation ditches.